maoo/maven-tiles/README.md

 # Maven Tiles

+> Note!
+This project is not actively maintained since May 2013; please check [maven-tiles fork from repaint-io](https://github.com/repaint-io/maven-tiles)

 ## WHAT IS MAVEN TILES

 Maven Tiles is a Maven Plugin (tiles-maven-plugin) that tries to bring a new level of modularity to Maven, allowing to include multiple pom snippets into your project and overcoming the bottleneck of having the project's parent as single point of inheritance.